Homeschool Advice Part 7 | Read Aloud and Read a Lot

 What I want most to express is this: I am glad it happened.

 No, you didn’t misread.
-I have a genuine, heartfelt, sincere sense of glee and relish because I have been hurt by church.
+I have a genuine, heartfelt, sincere sense of glee because I have been hurt by church.
 Sorry if that isn’t what you expected to hear.
 Yet bear with me and hear me out…

 I admit I wasn’t always glad about it.
 To the contrary, there were years in which I was downright bitter about the thing.
 I was in pain.
 I was angry.
 I licked my wounds and sulked.
 I threw a huge pity party and invited me, myself, and I, and we sat around and placated one another’s tender little ol’ feelings.